NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 1G5X does 65 damage with the vanilla version; activator does 10 damage
 - 2G5X does 110 damage from 146
 - 4X requires 50% and takes 50%
+  - 1G 4X is a hard knockdown
 - 1G4X requires 75% and takes 100%; hard knockdown
 - GRKnJ moved further back on appearance
+- GRKnJ made a mid from a high

 ### Tenten